infinitered/ProMotion-iap/README.md

     purchase_iap "productid" do |success, transaction|
       if success
         # Notify the user, update any affected UI elements
+      elsif success.nil?
+        # They just canceled, no big deal.
       else
         transaction.error # some error message?
       end